RobTillaart/MS4525DO_RT/README.md

 pressure in millibar or PSI.
 Furthermore the library provides temperature in Celsius or Fahrenheit.

-Pressure is measured in 16384 "steps", from which 80% (type A) or 90% (type B) are actually used.
+Pressure is measured in 14 bit = 16384 "steps", from which 80% (type A) or 90% (type B) are actually used.
 This means 13107 or 14745 steps for the full range, giving at least 3 significant digits.

+Temperature is measured in 11 bit = 2048 "steps" all used.
+The range is -50-150 degrees C.

 Note: library is based upon I2C_ASDX library.